Renewals and returns

 You may pay the fee later on as well; your library account will remain blocked until the amount has been settled.

 By bank transfer

-Paying a fine by bank transfer is an option only when all overdue loans have been returned, or, in some cases, renewed for you by one of our staff.
-Please contact us by replying to one of our emails so we can check the options.
+Paying a fine by bank transfer is an option only when all loans the fee was issued for will have been returned to the library.
+Please contact us by replying to one of our e-mail notices, so we can check the options.